Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 31 Desember 2024 04.21.59 UTC
+- WIB: Selasa, 31 Desember 2024 05.24.20 UTC
-- WITA: Selasa, 31 Desember 2024 05.21.59 UTC
+- WITA: Selasa, 31 Desember 2024 06.24.20 UTC
-- WIT: Selasa, 31 Desember 2024 06.21.59 UTC
+- WIT: Selasa, 31 Desember 2024 07.24.20 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: nature
+Kategori: technology